 During this timeframe there were 42 upward revisions and 48 downward revisions.
 The absolute mean (average) revision was 0.35%, which comprises a 0.28% average for the upward adjustments and -0.42% for the downward adjustments.

 The Census Bureau's latest Advance Monthly Retail Trade and Food Services reported a 0.0% month-over-month change.
 The CB adds a parenthetical (±0.5%)* for that MoM advance estimate.
 The asterisk points to the following explanation:

 |* The 90 percent confidence interval includes zero.
 The Census Bureau does not have sufficient statistical evidence to conclude that the actual change is different than zero.
 [PDF source]|

-Bob Bronson of Bronson Capital Markets Research emailed me some interesting observations:
+Bob Bronson of Bronson Capital Markets Research has shared some interesting observations:

 Note that when revisions are as much as +0.5%, as they were in the June data, they have always been revised lower the next month, and four of the last seven times those follow-on revisions were negative, eliminating (on average) the previous upward revision.
 The Census Bureau's ARIMA X-13 seasonal adjustment formula has the most difficulty with highly seasonal data like retail sales.

 Actually there's much more to the Census Bureau's revisions than the change from the advance to second estimates.
 We get annual revisions of the series as well.
 The longer term pattern of revision is quite volatile, but if we study the percent change from the advance estimate to latest revision, it is consistently downward.